itsneyoa/hypixel-discord-chat-bridge/README.md

 ### Roadmap

-- [ ] Chat message filter
+- [ ] Improve chat message filter
-  - The filter should block any messages sent from Discord to Hypixel that contains banable words, and words that could potentially cause a mute.
+  - Send feedback if a message isn't sent for containing a blacklisted phrase
 - [ ] Log guild joins & leaves
   - Send a message in Discord when people join or leave the guild, and when people login or logout of Hypixel.
 - [ ] Send Discord message when the bot comes online and offline